MicrosoftDocs/learn/learn-pr/wwl-sci/describe-authentication-authorization-cybersecurity/includes/3-based-attacks.md

 ### Keylogging

 Keylogging involves malicious software that logs keystrokes.
 Using the key logger, an attacker can log (steal) username and password combinations, which can subsequently be used for credential stuffing attacks.
+This is also a common attack at Internet Cafe's or anywhere you use a shared computer for access.
 To prevent keylogging, do not install untrusted software and use reputable virus-scanning software.
 ### Social engineering

 Social engineering attacks involve an attempt to get people to reveal information or perform an action to enable an attack.